Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingVectorQuery.md

 ### Multi-vector Search

-You can search containing multiple query vectors using the `SearchOptions.VectorSearch.VectorizableQueries` property.
+You can search containing multiple query vectors using the `SearchOptions.VectorSearch.Queries` property.
 These queries will be executed concurrently in the search index, with each one searching for similarities in the target vector fields.
 The result set will be a combination of documents that matched both vector queries.
 One common use case for this query request is when using models like CLIP for a multi-modal vector search, where the same model can vectorize both image and non-image content.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Multi_Vector_Search_UsingVectorQuery
 IReadOnlyList<float> vectorizedDescriptionQuery = VectorSearchEmbeddings.SearchVectorizeDescription; // "Top hotels in town"